jsndyks/tiltonField/dogPolicy/views.md

 #### Continue - View #7 :

 <div class="view"> We would be really disappointed if the decision is to ban dogs on the playing field completely.
-Living immediately next to the field we do make use of it regularly for exercising our dog in the absence of many other off lead options.
+Living near to the field we do make use of it regularly for exercising our dog in the absence of many other off lead options.
 As parents of a young child we equally use the trim trail and equipment and fully understand the health issues raised.

 We will obviously conform to whatever is put in place and would presume and expect that any decisions made will be based on ongoing gathered evidence and facts that this has become a health issue rather than just opinion.